griptape-ai/griptape-nodes-example-with-app/README.md

 ### Using the Interface

-The application is organized into seven tabs:
+The application is organized into six tabs:

 1. **World**: Define the rules and context of your world
 2. **Character**: Define who the character is and how they think
 3. **Data Experts**: Configure three data experts and a summarizer
-4. **Speechwriter**: Define the type of monologue the character should deliver (based on data analysis)
+4. **Speechwriter**: Define the debriefing monologue style (includes audio delivery instructions)
-5. **Acting Coach**: Define how the monologue should be refined for tone and inflection (before TTS)
-6. **Music Coach**: Configure music generation guidelines (based on the original monologue)
+5. **Music Coach**: Configure music generation guidelines
-7. **Generation**: Execute the workflow and view outputs
+6. **Generation**: Execute the workflow and view outputs

 #### Generation Tab